AmpersandTarski/documentation/modeling/relationsand_concepts_md.md

 * *Joe Smith* is an **atom** of the concept *Person*
 * *lives in* is the **relation name** of a **relation** with the **sign** [Person, City]

-## Example

-    RELATION lives[Person*City]
-    MEANING "A person can live in a city."

-Every relation has a `name`, which is a single word, starting with a lower case character.
-The name is followed by the `sign`.
-The sign holds the source concept and the target concept.
-The `meaning` is optional, and gives the semantics of the relation in natural language.
-It is a good habit to specify the meaning!

 ## Properties of relations
 In many cases, there can be restrictions on the population of a relation.
 These restrictions can be specified directly after the sign.